VishnuK1947/Capyble/README.md

 <img src="Capyble.png" width="200">

-FUN FACT: We had another repository <a href="https://github.com/VishnuK1947/LAHacks24">LAHacks'24</a> but we had issues with that repository and created a new one.
+FUN FACT: We had another repository <a href="https://github.com/VishnuK1947/LAHacks24" target="_blank" rel="noopener noreferrer">LAHacks'24</a> but we had issues with that repository and created a new one.
 That is where I had written all my code first and committed!

 # With Capyble, you are CAPABLE💪